AMCAS

 • time devoted to (weekly).

-You also can write a short paragraph on each extracurricular activity sharing your experience and how you were affected.
+You also can write a short paragraph on each extracurricular activity detailing your experience and how you were affected.

 Letter of Recommendation